SafaS1234/prime_numbers/README.md

  A function that calculates all prime numbers of the number that the user inputs.
 This also contains a test driver to check if the program runs correctly.

+ My pull request was approved by Jacob Doose.

 _Prerequisites__
 C++ v11